Manitoba Owls

 There are usually a number of small towns and cottages in the area where we visit feeders to look for Common Redpoll and Evening Grosbeak.
 At this time of year there are usually still some Hoary Redpolls around and we have a slim chance of spotting a late lingering Pine Grosbeak.
 Crossbill numbers fluctuate enormously; with luck we may see some.

 Other target birds include Spruce Grouse and both “three-toed” woodpeckers, but finding these species is often more a matter of luck than anything else.
 Lunches will be in the field or at local restaurants.
 Weather permitting, and if people are up for it after a long day in the field, we’ll try again for owls on the evening of Day 3.
 Great Horned, Barred, Boreal and Northern Saw-whet Owls are all possible.
-We may stay in Winnipeg, Lac du Bonnet, Pine Falls or Riding Mountain National Park for Day 3.
+We may stay in Winnipeg, Lac du Bonnet or Pine Falls for Day 3.
 Late afternoon on Day 4 we return to Winnipeg, where we have dinner and spend the night in Winnipeg near the airport.

 Day 5 - Departure, Winnipeg